-To prepare students to effectively serve Human Service clients and/or support human service agencies as paraprofessionals.
+• To prepare students to effectively serve Human Service clients and/or support human service agencies as paraprofessionals.

-- Students will be able to demonstrate an applied understanding of the mental health profession to include trends in the delivery of human services and effective practices. - Articulate and understand the history, principles and practices of human service as it applies to the mental health profession. - Understand the conditions that promote or limit optimal human functioning for individuals, groups, the family, organizations, communities, society and their interaction. - Demonstrate and apply theories of group dynamics and the role of art and creativity in group and expressive arts therapies. - Analyze concerns and identify appropriate strategies, services or intervention strategies when developing proper case evaluation plans. - Effectively communicate in written, verbal
+- Students will be able to demonstrate an applied understanding of the mental health profession to include trends in the delivery of human services and effective practices. - Articulate and understand the history, principles and practices of human service as it applies to the mental health profession. - Understand the conditions that promote or limit optimal human functioning for individuals, groups, the family, organizations, communities, society and their interaction. - Demonstrate and apply theories of group dynamics. - Analyze concerns and identify appropriate strategies, services or intervention strategies when developing proper case evaluation plans.

-- and interpersonal skills when managing information and utilizing data to support client services. - Understand, articulate and adhere to the professional and ethical care standards and regulations governing the human services profession.
+- Effectively communicate in written, verbal and interpersonal skills when managing information and utilizing data to support client services. - Understand, articulate and adhere to the professional and ethical care standards and regulations governing the human services profession.